 28 April 2017

-The Defibrillators (Availability) Bill would require defibrillators to be provided in educational establishments (such as schools and colleges) and in leisure, sports, and certain other public facilities.
-It would also require training for people to operate the devices and provide funding for their purchase, installation, use and maintenance to improve response to cardiac emergencies.
+The Defibrillators (Availability) Bill would require defibrillators to be available in educational establishments and in leisure, sports and certain other public facilities.
+It would also provide training for people to operate defibrillators and funding for buying, installing, using and maintaining the equipment.

 Generated 21 February 2026